pawaters/hive-C-exam/README.md

 # hive-C-exam - all code for learning purposes

+Note: All code writing here is focused on learning purposes, to focus on the coding logic and key aspects.
+All code here is draft.

 Goal: take 10 times the exam, pass 5 times (50% pass).

 Overall plan: